HumanSignal/label-studio/docs/source/tags/number.md

 | [slider] | <code>boolean</code> | <code>false</code> | Use slider look instead of input; use min and max to add your constraints |

 ### Example
+Basic labeling configuration for numeric classification of text:

 ```html
 <!--Basic labeling configuration for numeric classification of text -->
 <View>